metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_alerting_rule_v1beta1_manifest.md

 Required:

 - `expr` (String) The LogQL expression to evaluate.
-Every evaluation cycle this is evaluated at the current time, and all resultant time series become pending/firing alerts.
+Every evaluation cycle this isevaluated at the current time, and all resultant time series becomepending/firing alerts.

 Optional:

 - `alert` (String) The name of the alert.
 Must be a valid label value.
 - `annotations` (Map of String) Annotations to add to each alert.
-- `for` (String) Alerts are considered firing once they have been returned for this long.
-Alerts which have not yet fired for long enough are considered pending.
+- `for` (String) Alerts are considered firing once they have been returned for this long.Alerts which have not yet fired for long enough are considered pending.
 - `labels` (Map of String) Labels to add to each alert.